 Here at BikeVillage the emphasis is firmly on using local and home-grown ingredients to create delicious meals tasty enough to have led many guests to request a BV cook book.
 If Sam ever picks up a long-term injury then it might just happen…

 A typical day’s scoffing at BV might look something like this:

 Wake up to the smell of warm, fresh bread baked in the BV kitchen.

 Roll downstairs and chomp as much cereal, porridge (go on, it makes you strong!) and fresh fruit as you can.
 Then move onto a boiled egg and soldiers followed by some still steaming bread and home-made jam.
 Wash the whole lot down with plenty of fresh coffee or tea and

 some early moring banter as you start to get excited about the day’s riding.

-There’ll also be a banana and/or some cereal bars, along with the stash of Haribos, choccy biccies and madeleine cakes that one of us always carries.
+There’ll also be a banana and/or some cereal bars, along with the stash of Haribos, choccy biccies and madeleine cakes that the guides always carry, just to keep us popular.